magosil86/getspres/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a reference for the methods implemented by the getspres package.
-* Added a url to the getspres package website.
+* Updated the doi for the getspres package in the description.

 ## Test environments
 * local OS X install, R 3.5.2